FINRA’s New Rule Limits Brokers From Being Named as Customers’ Beneficiaries

 If you want to read the new Rule 3241, it can be found here.

 At Morgan & Morgan, we are committed to fighting for justice against brokerage firms and investment advisory firms that exploit their customers.
 We commend FINRA for passing the new Rule 3241, which hopefully will help protect customers from being taken advantage of by their financial advisors and stockbrokers.

 The Business Trial Group at Morgan & Morgan helps investors recover their losses on a contingency basis.
 We are only paid if we successfully recover money for you.
 We have helped investors recover tens of millions of dollars of investment losses.

-The Business Trial Group is part of the largest contingency law firm in the nation, with 700 lawyers and 50 offices.
+The Business Trial Group is part of the largest contingency law firm in the nation, with over 700 lawyers and offices nationwide.
 Contact us at 888-251-2668 today to speak with an experienced securities attorney.